Here’s a case I’ve been mulling for a few days. It involves a highly-rated bed and breakfast, a loyal customer and an unwelcome change.

 Here’s what makes me think she has a case: A significant part of the lodging experience is the interaction with the innkeepers.
 That’s what any reasonable person would conclude just from the inn’s name, which is a combination of the original owners’ names.
 Also, Barton says she wasn’t informed of the ownership change when she made her reservation.
 (Indeed, I couldn’t find the B&B’s cancellation terms on its site, either — it may want to publish a “terms and conditions” section somewhere online.)

 Here’s what makes me think she might not have a case: It’s the same hotel.
 Her agreement is with the property, not with Ric and Channing.
 I’m not sure any court would find that the new owners are in breach of their contract.
+(Related: Help, my hotel just turned into a Comfort Inn – now what?)

 The Chanric is simply under new ownership — that’s all.
 Right?

 Well, kinda.
 When a hotel loses its flag or is reflagged — that’s hotel industry-speak for getting its franchise stripped — the status of future reservations is a matter of some debate.
 Do they remain with the hotel chain that pulled the flag?
 Do they stay with the resort?
 I’ve seen it go both ways in the past.
+(Here’s our guide to finding the best hotel.)

 This one’s not as simple as it first appeared.